 Career Connections also collaborates with the Landmark Advisory Research Council to identify employers that embrace neurodiversity and offer internship employment opportunities across the country.

 We greatly appreciate their volunteer efforts to support in this endeavor.

 The Six College Collaborative Internship Program & BDCC Partnership

-Area businesses we have worked with in an effort to provide skill-building opportunities include:
+Area businesses we have worked with in an effort to provide skill-building opportunities that include: